jwworth/cap-driver-benchmarking/README.md

 # cap-driver-benchmarking

-Benchmarking Capybara's drivers.

-This is the test app I am building for Hashrocket's Summer Miniconf 2015.
-The purpose of this app is to test the performance of the drivers available for use with Capybara, as part of a broader talk about drivers.
+This is the test app I built for a talk at Hashrocket's Summer Miniconf 2015.
+Its purpose is to benchmark the performance of the drivers available for use with Capybara.

 ### Dependencies

-This project measures the RackTest, Selenium, Capybara-webkit, and Poltergeist drivers.
-It is thus dependent on those gems, as well as:
+This app benchmarks the RackTest, Selenium, Capybara-webkit, and Poltergeist drivers.
+It is thus dependent on those gems, and also:

 * [Chrome Webdriver](https://code.google.com/p/selenium/wiki/ChromeDriver)
 * [Firefox](https://www.mozilla.org/en-US/firefox/new/)